Advertising Manager Career Profile

 An advertising manager develops, implements, and manages a company's advertising strategy, both from a business, sales, and technical perspective.
 It is their job to Initiate and manage discussions and oversee sales with sponsors and agencies.
 They also spend substantial amounts of time negotiating agreements with outside sales representatives and are responsible for managing the development of sales materials, including media kits.
 They are also generally responsible for managing a group of advertising sales representatives.

-In addition to day-day activity, it is the role of an advertising manager to create interest among potenetial buyers of a product or service for a department, an entire organizaiton, or a a project baiss (for a particular advertising agency account).
+In addition to day-day activity, it is the role of an advertising manager to create interest among potential buyers of a product or service for a department, an entire organization, or on a project basis (for a particular advertising agency account).

 Typical Advertising Manager Tasks

 - Targeting markets that need to be reached to satisfy client demand

 - Managing an entire advertising department, when necessary

 - Developing advertising plans for both traditional and digital outlets